 Flowers Make People Happy.
 They have a fantastic effect on our moods, creativity, and productivity!
 While it may seem like common sense, science backs it up.
 Flowers trigger happy brain chemicals, including dopamine, serotonin, and oxygen.
 So, next time you are thinking about sending a cheer someone up flower, it is true that they make us feel happier!
 Plants also have a profound effect on mood, creativity, and productivity.
-Here are some of the best flowers to cheer someone up:

 How to Choose a Floral Arrangement to Cheer Up a Loved One

 If you’re looking for an easy way to brighten someone’s day, check out our bouquets!
 Our floral experts at MylifeinBlossom know how hard picking the right flowers can be.
 We’ve rounded up their top tips to help you choose the perfect arrangement.

 If you’re sending flowers to someone busy, consider giving them something that requires less upkeep.
 A bouquet of fresh-cut flowers is perfect for those who need a quick pick-me-up.
 If your friend juggles many responsibilities, a vase filled with living greenery will help brighten their day.

 The Best Flowers to Cheer Someone Up

 Nothing cheers you up more than a bunch of beautiful blooms when you’re feeling down.
 But what flowers should you send?
 How do you know which ones will do the job?

 Roses are probably the most beloved flower in the world; roses are known to be the perfect gift for any occasion.
 They can brighten anyone’s day with their beautiful colors and sweet scent.
 Roses are great for celebrating birthdays, anniversaries, or just because.